NYCEAC’s Enhanced Multidisciplinary Teams (EMDTs)

-Consequently, the NYC Elder Abuse Center (NYCEAC) has focused on developing and implementing successful multidisciplinary teams (MDTs) throughout NYC.
-These teams represent a highly collaborative endeavor; they regularly bring together professionals from diverse fields (e.g., social work, medicine, law, nursing and psychiatry) and systems (e.g., criminal justice, health care, mental health, adult protective services, aging network).
+Consequently, the NYC Elder Abuse Center (NYCEAC) has focused on developing and implementing enhanced multidisciplinary teams (EMDTs) throughout NYC.
+(The “E” in EMDT/Manhattan is for “enhanced”—enhanced with geropsychiatrists, geriatricians, forensic accountant and a civil attorney.)
+EMDTs represent a highly collaborative endeavor: they regularly bring together professionals from diverse fields (e.g., social work, medicine, law, nursing and psychiatry) and systems (e.g., criminal justice, health care, mental health, adult protective services, aging network).
 The teams review, discuss and coordinate cases of elder abuse and neglect and identify systemic and resource problems that can be brought to the attention of others for strategizing and intervention.
-Additionally, MDTs serve as an important informational resource for professionals working in the health, mental health, public safety, justice/legal, victim assistance and social service systems.
+Additionally, the EMDTs serve as an important informational resource for professionals working in the health, mental health, public safety, justice/legal, victim assistance and social service systems.

-The BMDT and the EMDT have representatives from the following organizations assigned to them:
+The teams have representatives from the following organizations in attendance:

 - FINRA (Financial Industry Regulatory Authority)